amiaopensource/av-python-carpentry/setup.md

 ## Creating a workshop folder and installing Python 3.9.4

-The value of working with pyenv is two-fold: (1) it reduces the headaches associated with multiple, possibly conflicting Python installations, and grants us a greater degree of control; and (2) it allows us to easily remove  installations at the close of the workshop, leaving your computer in an untouched, original state.
+The value of working with pyenv is two-fold: (1) it reduces the headaches associated with multiple, possibly conflicting Python installations, giving a greater degree of control; and (2) it allows us to easily remove  installations at the close of the workshop, leaving your computer in an untouched, original state.

 We'll be installing Python 3.9.4 and various other programs/packages in one specific folder on your Desktop, so let's go ahead and make that now.